 - Read a commentary she wrote on the power of resilience in the face of natural disasters.

-Takabayashi is a research faculty with UH Hilo CREST, EPSCoR Hawaiʻi, and UH Sea Grant.
+Takabayashi is a researcher with UH Hilo CREST, EPSCoR Hawaiʻi, and UH Sea Grant.
 She, her colleagues, and students at UH Hilo are conducting research to assess the environmental impacts of Hurricane Iselle in Puna (visit lab website for updates).

 In 2012, Takabayashi and a team of student researchers launched two websites with information and data on their findings from a seven-year project studying coral in Hawai‘i Island waters — links to websites: Coral Health Atlas and Long-term Monitoring of Coral Health at Waiopae Hawaii Island.